63rd District Court

 In 2012, Judge O'Hara was admitted as a Fellow of the Michigan State Bar Foundation for his outstanding legal ability.

-In 2016, Martindale Hubbell rated Judge O'Hara "AV Preeminent," which is the highest possible rating in both legal ability and ethical standards reflecting the confidential opinions of members of the Bar and Judiciary.
+From 2016 through 2023, Martindale Hubbell has consistently rated Judge O'Hara "AV Preeminent," which is the highest possible rating in both legal ability and ethical standards reflecting the confidential opinions of members of the Bar and Judiciary.

-The 63rd District Court is one of six District Courts in the County.
+The 63rd District Court is one of five District Courts in the County.
 See map for 63rd District Court's coverage area.

 What is a District Court and what do they do?